 - specifically communication

-- and more specifically communication in a team leadership
+- and more specifically communication for a technical team leader

 - performance with your back-end language